 2. Provide the employee with a copy of any information relied upon to support the proposed adverse action.

-3. Grant the employee a reasonable amount of duty time, normally no more than eight (8) hours, to prepare his/her response to the proposed adverse action.
-The Employer may consider a written request from the employee for additional duty time to prepare his/her response.
+3. Grant the employee a reasonable amount of duty time, normally no more than eight (8) hours, to prepare their response to the proposed adverse action.
+The Employer may consider a written request from the employee for additional duty time to prepare their response.

 4. Give the employee the opportunity to reply to the notice orally and/or in writing within ten calendar days from the date the employee receives notice of the proposed adverse action.
 The Employer may consider a written request from the employee to extend the reply period unless the proposed action is being taken under the 'crime provision' (5 CFR §752.404), in which case a request for an extension of the reply period will not be considered.

 5. If the employee elects to make an oral reply, the Deciding Official or their designee, will prepare a summary of the oral reply for the record.
 The Employer will provide a copy of this summary to the employee and the employee's representative and allow at least one day for comment and/or correction.